lisabardelli/Bank_tech_test/README.md

 I have satisfied all the user stories.
 Originally I built the program using one class (BankAccount) where all the functionalities were implemented.

-Then I extracted the transaction element in a different class to make everything more robust, testable and redable.
+Then I extracted the transaction and statement elements in a different class to make everything more robust, testable and redable.

 ## BankAccount Responsabilities